Microsoft Timeline

 Three programs load into memory:

-1. IBMBIO.com later known as IO.sys — with DOS BIOS commands
+1. IBMBIO.com later known as IO.sys — runs DOS BIOS commands

-2. IBMDOS.com later known as MSDOS.sys — with commands to read and write from the disk drive
+2. IBMDOS.com later known as MSDOS.sys — runs commands that read and write from the disk

-3. COMMAND.com — The shell program with internal commands such as Dir, Copy, Del, Ren, Type and Cls.
+3. COMMAND.com — its shell program with internal commands such as Dir, Copy, Del, Ren, Type and Cls.

 Click here for its bootup sequence.

-Click here for Assembly Code and comments re version 1.0 of IBMBIO.COM.
+Click here for Assembly Code IBMBIO.COM version 1.0 and comments.

 Click here for Assembly code and executables of versions 1.1 and 2.0